In situ chemical reduction: Polysulfides

-Polysulfides are compounds that have chains of sulfur atoms.
-This is a relatively new reactant, but it has been tested on the field in treating TCE and in comparison to EHC.
-The use of Polysulfides is a type of abiotic reduction and works best in anaerobic conditions where iron (III) is available.
+Polysulfides have been tested on the field in treating TCE and in comparison to EHC.
+The use of polysulfides is a type of abiotic reduction and works best in anaerobic conditions where iron (III) is available.
 The benefit of using polysulfides is that they do not produce any biological waste products; however, the reaction rates are slow and they require more time to create the DVI (dual valent iron) minerals that are needed for the reduction to occur.

 Dithionite

-Dithionite (S_{2}O_{4}^{2−}) can also be used as a reductant.
+Dithionite (S_{2}O_{4}^{2−}) can also be used in ISCR.
 It is usually used in addition to iron reduce contaminants.
 A number of reactions take place and eventually the contaminant is removed.
-In the process, ditionite is consumed and the final product of all the reactions is 2 sulfur dioxide anions.
+In the process, dithionite is consumed and the final product of all the reactions is 2 sulfur dioxide anions.
 The dithionite is not stable for a long period of time.

 Bimetallic materials

 Bimetallic materials are materials that are made out of two different metals or alloys that are tightly bonded together.
 A good example of a bimetallic material would be a bimetallic strip which is used in some kinds of thermometers.
 In ISCR, bimetallic materials are small pieces of metals that are coated lightly with a catalyst such as palladium, silver, or platinum.
 The catalyst drives a faster reaction and the small size of the particles allows them to effectively move into and remain in the target zone.